ccppyos/house_violence_peru_etl/README.md

   This information has been extracted from: [Perú Government data](https://www.datosabiertos.gob.pe/dataset/mimp-n%C3%BAmero-de-casos-atendidos-por-violencia-contra-la-mujer-integrantes-del-grupo-familiar)
   However, since it is not easily accessible, there were some previous transformations of the data later hosted in a repo: [Perú Government data - Github by year](https://github.com/ccppyos/data_fem)
-  Here the data has been separated in years since they update it yearly.
+  Here the data has been separated in years since they update it yearly and the code used for the transformation.

  ## Architecture